 Since the majority of our students live in Fairfield County, the B3 program is scheduled around our local public school calendar.
 Applications are accepted and processed during the summer months, and the first meeting takes place in August.
 Local service projects are scheduled throughout the year.
 The trip abroad occurs during spring vacations in February, March and April.
 Click here for our calendar.

 Students must complete local community service and attend team meetings throughout the year.
 Trips are typically nine days, including travel time.
 In addition, we ask that students help with our fundraising event in the spring, to which all B3 families and friends are invited.
-Prior to traveling with us, all participants must fulfill a number of community service hours on local projects organized by B3.
-For a general idea, during our 2012 – 2013 year, participants were expected to commit a minimum of 6 hours to B3, in addition to the nine-day trip.
+Prior to traveling with us, all participants must fulfill 6 hours of community service on local projects organized by B3.

 As part of their commitment to B3 and service, students must earn their own way.
-Advisors guide students through fundraising campaigns, and milestones are set throughout the year.
+Advisors and B3 staff are available to help guide students through fundraising campaigns, and milestones are set throughout the year.
 For more on funding, Click here.